 Easy terminal colors, with chainable methods.

-A python module for using terminal colors in linux.
+A python module for using terminal colors.
 It contains a simple color function that accepts style and color names, and outputs a string with escape codes, but also has all colors and styles as chainable methods on the Colr object.

-There are no dependencies required for importing this library on Linux, however:
+There are no dependencies required for importing this library, however:

 pip install colr